richafnu/Viva/Viva/connections/sharepoint-app-bar.md

     - PNG file type
     - Transparent background recommended

-7. Then, enter a **Title** that to be displayed at the top of the global navigation pane.
+7. Then, enter a **Title** that's to be displayed at the top of the global navigation pane.

 8. Under **Navigation source** make edits to the selected global navigation source if needed by selecting **Edit global navigation**.